taro-tsuchiya/taro-tsuchiya.github.io/_pages/about.md

 Hello, welcome to my webpage!
 I am a Ph.D. student at Carnegie Mellon University ([CMU](https://www.cmu.edu/){:target="\_blank"}) School of Computer Science ([SCS](https://www.cs.cmu.edu/){:target="\_blank"}), studying Societal Computing at Software and Societal Systems ([S3D](https://s3d.cmu.edu/){:target="\_blan}).
 I am fortunate to be advised by Dr. [Nicolas Christin](https://www.andrew.cmu.edu/user/nicolasc/){:target="\_blan} and work with his team at [CyLab](https://www.cylab.cmu.edu/){:target="\_blank"} (Security and Privacy Institute).
-My primary research focuses on enhancing the safety, security, and privacy of financial transactions.
+My primary research focuses on buiding a safe, secure and private financial systems.
-Specifically, my work delves into the detection and mitigation of online misconduct, including fraud, phishing, and denial-of-service attacks.
+Specifically, my work delves into the detection and mitigation of online misconduct, including fraud, phishihg, reputation manipulation, and denial-of-service (DoS) attacks.
-I mainly investigate two key areas: 1) the online platforms such as financial social media and digital marketplaces (WWW'23 and WWW'24), and 2) blockchain peer-to-peer networks (WWW'24).
+I mainly investigate two key areas: 1) the online platforms such as financial social media and digital marketplaces, and 2) blockchain such as peer-to-peer networks and wallets.
 I am also a recipient of Nakajima Foundation Fellowship (2021-2023, 2023-2025) for my doctoral study.

 Prior to CMU, I did my undergraduate in Japan at Keio University Faculty of Economics and enrolled in the selected all-English undergraduate program: PEARL (Program in Economics for Alliances, Research, and Leadership).